aedenj/cad-system-design/README.md

 <h4 align="center"><i>A<sub>total</sub> = 1 − (1 − A)<sup>N</sup></i></h4>

 which as 100% minus the product of the regions failure rate, which gives us <i>99.9999% = 100% − (0.1%×0.1%)</i> Additionally, we need to understand the availability of our hard external dependencies.
-In the case of hard dependencies we would calculate our availability as
+Our ability to achieve five nines for critical use cases will also depend on the availability of dependencies.
+In the case of hard dependencies like an RMS we would calculate our availability as

 <h4 align="center"><i>A<sub>cad</sub> = Avail<sub>acitve-region</sub> × Avail<sub>RMS</sub> × Avail<sub>EMD</sub></i></h4>

 One of our cruicial assumptions here is that our CAD system services will meet our minimum SLA per region of 99.99% or we may blow the error budget through failover time.
 Acheiving this will require constant system testing.